 Vietnam’s major cities have a number of famous streets that are worth uncovering.
 Some run a great length of the city, others are popular pedestrian hang-outs.
 There are even a few promenades to meander without fear of automobiles.
 Some streets intersect at traffic roundabouts, or circles, which generally include a center island with green space, a historic landmark, or sometimes a water feature.

-Walking Streets and Pedestrian Squares in Vietnam
+List of Walking Streets & Pedestrian Squares

 Tourists love to flock, and while most of Vietnam’s bustling city roads resemble games of frogger (when said tourists cross them) a select few others are popular for strolling and auto-free.
 Some walking streets phase out the car traffic at night, while others like Nguyen Hue, provide a huge amount of space in the center for walking between one-way roads.